-The ultimate "front line" of customer service is the letters customers receive - whether these letters are simply giving information or responding to questions or complaints.
+The ultimate "front line" of customer service is the letters customers receive—whether these letters are simply giving information or responding to questions or complaints.
 When customers receive a letter, they are left with an impression of the writer and the organization.
 That impression can be lasting and far-reaching because letters are often saved and shown to others.
 Learn the techniques for writing letters that present a customer focus, even when dealing with difficult issues.

-The program focuses on...
+This workshop focuses on...

-- understanding and reflecting the customer's perspective
+- understanding and reflecting your customer's perspective

 - creating goodwill by using appropriate language and tone

 - dealing with sensitive issues